 Nothing particular occurred during our voyage along the shores of the lake, except that we hoisted our sails oftener to a favourable breeze, and had a good deal more night travelling than heretofore.
-In about five days after leaving Norway House, we arrived at the mouth of Red River; and a very swampy, sedgy, flat-looking mouth it was, covered with tall bulrushes, and swarming with water-fowl.
-The banks, too, were low and swampy; but, as we ascended, they gradually became more woody and elevated, till we arrived at the Stone Fort-twenty miles up the river-where they were tolerably high.
+In about five days after leaving Norway House we arrived at the mouth of Red River; and a very swampy, sedgy, flat-looking mouth it was, covered with tall bullrushes and swarming with water-fowl.
+The banks, too, were low and swampy; but, as we ascended, they gradually became more woody and elevated, till we arrived at the Stone fort-twenty miles up the river-where they were tolerably high.

-A few miles below this we passed an Indian settlement, the cultivated fields and white houses of which, with the church spire in the midst, quite refreshed our eyes, after being so long accustomed to the shades of the primeval forest.
+A few miles below this we passed an Indian settlement, the cultivated fields and white houses of which, with the church spire in the midst, quite refreshed our eyes, after being so long accustomed to the gloomy shades of the primeval forest.

-The Stone Fort is a substantial fortification, surrounded by high walls and flanked with bastions, and has a fine appearance from the river.
+The Stone fort is a substantial fortification, surrounded by high walls and flanked with bastions, and has a fine appearance from the river.
+It was not garrisoned, however, but we found it under the charge of Mr B--, the Hudson's Bay Company's agent.

-Here my friend and fellow-traveller, Mr Carles, hearing of his wife's illness, left us, and proceeded up the settlement on horseback.
-The missionaries also disembarked, and I was left alone to be rowed slowly to Fort Garry, nearly twenty miles further up the river.
+Here my friend and fellow-traveller Mr C-, hearing of his wife's illness, left us, and proceeded up the settlement on horseback.
+The missionaries also left the boats a little farther up, and I was left alone to be rowed slowly to Fort Garry, nearly twenty miles farther up the river.

-The river banks were lined all the way along with the houses and farms of the colonists, which had a thriving, cleanly appearance; and, from the quantity of live stock in the farm-yards, the number of pigs along the banks, and the healthy appearance of the children who ran out of the cottages to gaze upon us as we passed, I inferred that the settlers generally were well to do in the world.
+The river banks were lined all the way along with the houses and farms of the colonists, which had a thriving, cleanly appearance; and, from the quantity of live stock in the farm-yards, the number of pigs along the banks, and the healthy appearance of the children who ran out of the cottages to gaze upon as we passed, I inferred that the settlers generally were well to do in the world.

-The houses of some of the more wealthy inhabitants

-were very handsome-looking buildings, particularly that of Mr M'Allum, where, in a few hours, I landed.
-This gentleman was the superintendent of the Red River Academy, where the children of the wealthier colonists, and those of the gentlemen belonging to the Hudson's Bay Company, are instructed in the various branches of English literature, and made to comprehend how the world was convulsed in days of yore by the mighty deeds of the heroes of ancient Greece and Rome
+The houses of some of the more wealthy inhabitants were very handsome-looking buildings, particularly that of Mr M'Allum, where, in a few hours, I landed.
+This gentleman is the superintendent of the Red River Academy, where the children of the wealthier colonists, and those of the gentlemen belonging to the Hudson's Bay Company, are instructed in the various branches of English literature, and made to comprehend how the world was convulsed in days of yore by the mighty deeds of the heroes of ancient Greece and Rome.

-Here I was hospitably treated to an excellent breakfast, and then proceeded on foot with Mr Carles (who rejoined me here) to Fort Garry, which lay about two miles distant.
+Here I was hospitably treated to an excellent and most classical breakfast, and then proceeded on foot with Mr C-- (who rejoined me here) to Fort Garry, which lay about two miles distant.
 Upon arriving, I was introduced to Mr Finlayson, the chief factor in charge, who received me very kindly, and introduced me to my fellow-clerks in the office.
 Thus terminated my first inland journey.